Maddison Gabriel: Personal life

 Gabriel was born to Brian Gabriel and Michelle Gabriel and has a sister, Brooke.
-Gabriel was able to travel to New York, Milan and London and also continue her studies at school.
+Gabriel was able to travel to New York, Milan, and London, and also continue her studies at school.

-In October 2008, it was reported that convicted American sex predator Martin Robertson had written to Australian newspaper The Sunday Telegraph from his Texas prison cell to request articles about Gabriel for a book he claimed to be writing.
+In October 2008, it was reported that convicted American sex predator Martin Robertson had written to the Australian newspaper The Sunday Telegraph from his Texas prison cell to request articles about Gabriel for a book he claimed to be writing.
 Gabriel's mother criticized the media for widely reporting concerns that her daughter was too young to be a catwalk model, resulting in Robertson learning of her daughter.

-Gabriel completed Year 12, and a Beauty Therapy diploma while studying Year 12.
-She worked as a beauty therapist and intended to attend university in 2013.
-She is taking a break from modeling while she completes her studies.

 Career

 Gold Coast Fashion Week

-Gabriel was 12 when she was named the official face of Australia's annual Gold Coast Fashion Week in September 2007 being chosen ahead of models fifteen years her senior.
+Gabriel was 12 when she was named the official face of Australia's annual Gold Coast Fashion Week in September 2007 being chosen ahead of models 15 years her senior.
 Child protection groups raised protests over the 12-year-old's participation.
-Several public figures, including then-Prime Minister John Howard, Anna Bligh, who was Premier of Queensland at the time, and Federal Opposition Leader Kevin Rudd, raised concerns over the Gabriel's age.
+Several public figures, including then-Prime Minister John Howard, Anna Bligh, who was Premier of Queensland at the time, and Federal Opposition Leader Kevin Rudd, raised concerns over Gabriel's age.
 Gabriel's mother, Michelle Gabriel, later requested an apology from Howard and Rudd for their comments regarding her daughter, and stated that the family was not making money from Gabriel's modelling ventures.